 - Fun experiences to generate interest in non-screen related activities.

-- Focus groups to educate campers on the effects of and count the costs of too much screen time.
+- Cognitive-behavioral therapy groups educate campers on the effects of and count the costs of too much screen time.
 Interventions are research-supported and “best practice” for their target objective.

 - Assistance with creating a healthy daily and weekly schedule that parents can help support back home.

-- A full binder of resource materials for campers and parents alike to support the ongoing commitment for change.
+- A full binder of resource materials for campers and parents alike to support the ongoing commitment to change.

 - A parent workshop to ensure parents have the tools necessary to support campers back home.